Khoeckman/freebuild-plots/README.md

 plotEndZ (139)

 maxPlotAddr (98)
-maxRated (10) - The amount of plots players can rate per hour exprBuffer (600) - Amount of seconds being offline until another player can claim their plot. exprBufferM (10) - Amount of minutes being offline until another player can claim their plot.
+exprBuffer (600) - Amount of seconds being offline until another player can claim their plot. exprBufferM (10) - Amount of minutes being offline until another player can claim their plot.